 MLS players talk about what makes Sebastian Giovinco one of the best players in MLS.
-One big reason of course is his speed.
+While he is very skillful with the ball at his feet a big reason of course he’s perhaps one of the best MLS signing ever is his speed.

-For those looking to up their speed game and start terrorising opposition defenders with their Giovinco-like pace this season, here’s a look at our three recommended exercises below for improving sprint speed.
+For those looking to up their speed game and start terrorizing opposition defenders with their Giovinco-like pace this season, here’s a look at our three recommended exercises below for improving sprint speed.

 Build leg and core power with squats

 Whether you’re training for soccer or not, squats are said to be one of the most crucial exercises to perform in the gym on a weekly basis.